cartwrightian/cfnassist/README.md

 `cfnassist.sh -env Dev -build 876 -elbUpdate web`

-This will finds instances created in cloud formation stacks *and* that have the appropriate **CFN_ASSIST_TYPE** tag.
+This will find all the instances created in cloud formation stacks for the project/env *and* that have the appropriate **CFN_ASSIST_TYPE** tag.
-It then finds the ELB for the VPC for the project and environment, addes the instances to the ELB and *removes* any instances not making the build.
+It then finds the ELB for the VPC for the project and environment, addes the instances to the ELB and *removes* any instances not matching the build number.

 *Restriction: The tool currently only supports one ELB per VPC*